apache/hertzbeat/hip/hip-01.md

 }
 ```

-Before calling the method `org.apache.hertzbeat.collector.collect.AbstractCollect#collect`, call the `preCheck` function and catch the exception.
+Before calling the method `org.apache.hertzbeat.collector.collect.AbstractCollect#collect`, call the `preCheck` method and catch the exception.

 Refactoring all `AbstractCollect` to implement the `preCheck` method.